Part I: General Information

 Application Programming Interface (API)

-DocProject's public API provides utilities that you can use while taking advantage of its extensibility features in several different places, such as with custom build engine providers
+DocProject's public API provides utilities that you can use while taking advantage of its extensibility features in several different places, such as with custom

 , build process components